75lb/reduce-flatten/README.md

 <a name="module_reduce-flatten"></a>

 ## reduce-flatten
-Flatten an array into the supplied array.
+Isomorphic map-reduce function to flatten an array into the supplied array.

 **Example**
 ```js